praw-dev/asyncpraw/docs/getting_started/authentication.rst

 use (see :ref:`using_refresh_tokens`).

 The second line of output reveals the name of the Redditor that completed the code flow.
-It also indicates that the ``reddit`` instance is now associated with that account.
+It also indicates that the :class:`.Reddit` instance is now associated with that account.

 The code flow can be used with an **installed** application just as described